Cutover secures investment from Barclays in $17m Series A...

 My main priority is keeping the left-field innovation function going that has thus far served us well, and making sure we stay flexible as we grow.

 For the future of Cutover, there is a lot of potential for us to provide a bridge from current manual tasks to the future of human and machine orchestration.
-Our aim is to enable businesses, people and machines to work together and adapt to a changing world of software and value realisation.
+Our aim is to enable businesses, people and machines to work together and adapt to a changing world of software and value realization.